What is IR35?

 We pay up to £350 for every referral*.

-Refer a friend* Your colleague must work 30 hours within 12 months of registering. £350 paid for referring a Consultant.
-All other grades get £250.
+Refer a friend* Your colleague must work the required hours within 12 months of registering. £250 paid for referring a GP, £350 paid for referring a middle-grade or Consultant.
 Payment in Lifestyle Vouchers, redeemable at over 150 retail and leisure brands.